cspr-rad/kairos-spec/src/spec.typ

 === Operating Environment

-The product's backend will be deployed on modern powerfull machines equipped with a powerful graphics processing unit (GPU) and a large amount of working memory as well as persistent disk space.
+The product's backend will be deployed on modern powerful machines equipped with a powerful graphics processing unit (GPU) and a large amount of working memory as well as persistent disk space.
 The machines will have continuous access to the Internet.

-The CLI will be deployed on modern, potentially less powerfull hardware.
+The CLI will be deployed on modern, potentially less powerful hardware.

 === Constraints <constraints>